Henjoin Temple

 This park provides a place for citizens to interact and relax.
 It utilizes the natural forest to prove a place to enjoy strolling through all four seasons, a water pool for playing, and many other types of equipment for kids to play.

-Forest of Musen yama ・KDDI, is designated as number 13 in the greenery trust conservation.
-The area is located on the eastern edge of Ōmiya Plateau and offers a fauna centering around the Konara (pin) oak and other deciduous broad-leaved trees.
-Furthermore, on the west side, there is a row of Yoshino cherry blossom trees attracting many people in the spring.
-There used to be a station for wireless transmission belonging to a company called 'KDDI Corporation' located here.
-As a result, the mountain area is nicknamed "Musen yama (the wireless mountain)", by locals.
+"Musenyama, KDDI Forest" is number thirteen of the fourteen designated Green Trust Conservation sites in Saitama.
+Located on the eastern edge of Ōmiya Plateau, the area consists mainly of jolcham oak and other deciduous broad-leaved trees.
+On the west side, there is also a row of Yoshino cherry blossom trees that attract many people in the spring.
+There was once a station for wireless transmission belonging to KDDI Corporation located here.
+As a result, the mountain area was nicknamed "Musenyama" (the wireless mountain), by locals.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept